pipeljs/pipel-react/packages/guide/try.md

 # Try it Online

-You can try Pipel-React online without any installation:
+You can try Pipel-React online without installation:

 ## Online Playgrounds